CiscoDevNet/ansible-nd/README.md

 *Note: This collection is not compatible with versions of Ansible before v2.8.*

 ## Requirements
-- Ansible v2.14 or newer
+- Ansible (ansible-core) v2.15 or newer
+- Python 3.9 or newer

 ## Install
 Ansible must be installed